sensu/sensu-go-workshop/lessons/operator/02/README.md

       > **TROUBLESHOOTING:**
       >
       > If any containers have completed with the `Exit 1` or `Exit 2` state, it's possible that these were the result of an intermittent failure (e.g. if the `sensu-backend` container was slow to start).
-Re-running the `sudo docker-compose up -d` command will resolve the issue.
+Re-running the `sudo docker-compose up -d` command will likely resolve the issue.

    1. **Check that the Sensu Web UI is Running**